What is a Certificate of Journalism?

 How is the Certificate of Journalism accredited?

-The Journalism Program at the University of Massachusetts Amherst designs the curriculum for the Certificate of Journalism.
+The Journalism Department at the University of Massachusetts Amherst designs the curriculum for the Certificate of Journalism.
 All online courses at UMass are administered by Continuing and Professional Education.
 UMass is accredited by the Northeast Association of Schools and Colleges (NEASC).

 Do I need any special equipment to take an online class?